Griffith Observatory School Program Information

 5. Secure bus transportation for your visit.

 It is your responsibility to arrange for bus transportation for your visit.
-Everyone participating in the School Program must arrive by bus (including all chaperones).
+Everyone participating in the school visit program must arrive by bus (including all chaperones).
 No other vehicles are permitted.
 Buses should be scheduled so that they will arrive at the Observatory by 9:00 a.m.

 6. EACH teacher must complete, sign, and return (by U.S. Mail) the certification form for his/her class.